dreamcastnan/aws_sysops_notes/README.md

 2. Download will call Decrypt KMS API
 3. KMS quota might be different 5500, 10,000, 30,000 based on region.
 You can request a quota increase using Service Quota Console.

+### CMK

+1. you cannot import a new key material into a CMK
+2. CMK doesn't support auto rotation
+3. So to achieve CMK rotation, you need to leverage key alias.
+Point to a new CMK key to "rotate" an old CMK..

 #### __S3 write performance__

 1. multi-part upload, 1G, 5G must
 2. Transfer acceleration, through edge location to target S3 bucket.
-Compatible with multi-part upoad
+Compatible with multi-part upload

 #### __S3 read performance - S3 Byte-Range Fetches__

 Parallelize GETs by requesting specific byte ranges, better resilience in case of failures.

-Can be used to speed up downloads, and also to retrive partial data (for example, head of file).
+Can be used to speed up downloads, and also to retrieve partial data (for example, head of file).

 ### __S3 Snowball__